ArkadiyShuvaev/s3-lambda-dynamodb-typescript/README.md

 sam validate
 sam build
 ```
-* Create s3 bucket to use is as a package repository:
+* Create s3 bucket to use it as a package repository:
 ```bash
 aws s3 mb s3://s3-lambda-dynamodb-code --region eu-central-1
 ```